 EHS has chosen to manage as hazardous waste certain chemicals which may not technically be considered hazardous waste under the hazardous waste regulations.
 Such chemicals have sufficient mutagenic, teratogenic, carcinogenic, or reproductive hazards that they warrant such special handling (e.g., ethidium bromide).
 In general, waste streams containing greater than 1 ppm of these wastes should be sent through the Hazardous Waste Program.

-a.
-Label each bottle with the words “Hazardous Waste,” and the exact contents of the bottle (include percentages and water content).
-Labels are available from EHS and can be found on our web site.
+- Label each bottle with the words “Hazardous Waste,” and the exact contents of the bottle (include percentages and water content).
+Labels are available from EHS Assistant and can be found on our web site.

 The following procedure shall be followed in order for your waste to be collected by EHS in a prompt, effective and safe manner.

-c.
-The Hazardous Material Transfer form will be signed by the generator of the waste.
+- The Hazardous Material Transfer form will be signed by the generator or lab personnel of the waste.
 Records will be retained electronically.

 The Hazardous Materials Control Center is located at 2719 Gourrier Avenue, southeast of the Baton Rouge Campus.
-The building is set on ~2 acres of bordered by Gourrier Avenue on the south, pasture land on the west, the Civil Engineering Pilot Scale Kiln & Petroleum Engineering Well Facility on the north, and a small bayou on the east.
+The building is set on ~2 acres of bordered by Gourrier Avenue on the south, pasture land on the west, the Petroleum Engineering Well Facility on the north, and a small bayou on the east.
 This site is also ~500 yards from the Mississippi River.

 The building contains an office/laboratory and individual storage areas that total ~3750 square feet.
 The building was designed to eliminate the possibility of waste being released from the building in the event of a fire or spill.

 Biomedical Waste materials are generated throughout the campus in various departments.
-Three(3) department have a shared responsibility for disposal of the waste.
+Three(3) departments have a shared responsibility for disposal of the waste.